Typing is often easier than writing by hand for kids with certain learning and thinking differences.

 Kids who have

-trouble with spelling, or who have language-related issues, can have an added challenge.
+, or who have language-related issues, can have an added challenge.
 The fact that the letters on the keyboard are in a different order than the alphabet can make it even harder to memorize the layout.
 The letters are also in uppercase, and when writing, kids would mostly be using lowercase letters.

-Trouble with focus can be a problem for some kids when it comes to typing.
+can be a problem for some kids when it comes to typing.
 Most word processors highlight spelling mistakes.
 They can be configured to highlight grammar mistakes, too.

 Getting constant feedback on what they’re writing can be distracting for kids with ADHD and